 There are some bonuses for subscribing too.
 For print subscribers, there are rewards for certain levels.
 These change from time to time so it’s best to check out the subscription page to find out more.
 All subscribers have access to an exclusive audio-drama series, Future Shocks Radio.

 Some stories end up being pivotal for the strip, such as The Apocalypse War, and they will have stories that reference or relate to it.
-Other times, there will be a story that explores a particular theme.
-Later down the line, sometimes years later, that theme may be revisited in a quasi-sequel.
+Other times, there will be a story that explores a particular theme and it may be revisited in a quasi-sequel later.
 An example of this is the robotic judges, which John Wagner explored in a handful of stories over 30 years.
 More often than not, these kinds of stories still have a beginning, middle, and end, so you can still enjoy the narrative even if you don’t have all the pieces to previous events.